splunk/jupyterhub-istio-proxy/README.md

 Since the proxy is stateless, it can be scaled horizontally.
 Multiple replicas can be used to ensure uptime during deployments and handle pod failure.

 The proxy can be deployed to a Kubernetes namespace running Jupyterhub by applying the following config:
 Change SUB_DOMAIN_HOST to a value to a hostname where jupyterhub is hosted.
+The ISTIO_GATEWAY value should be set to the gateway which handles traffic for jupyterhub.

 ```yaml
 ---